nicoc12024/zone_clocker/README.md

 2. **Employee Management**: Admins can add employees by inputting essential details like name and ID number, with additional optional information.

 3. **Work Zone Creation and Assignment**:

-   - Admins can define work zones using a map interface, selecting specific areas and setting radii to mark designated workspaces.
+   - Admins can define work zones using a map interface, selecting specific areas and setting radio to mark designated workspaces.
    - Employees are assigned to these zones, and their check-ins and check-outs are only valid when done within these designated areas.

 4. **Time Tracking and Calendar Integration**: Both employees and admins can track check-in and check-out times via an intuitive calendar interface.